ActiveCampaign/camp-css/README.md

 npm install camp-css
 ```

-Now import the package wherever your css is compiled.
+Now import the package wherever your css is compiled:

 ```css
 @import 'camp-css';